Back to blog

 From Language Bank to Messaging

 Confusing satisfaction with insight.
-A customer who says "everything is great" and gives you a 9/10 is not a VoC interview.
-The useful interviews are the ones where you push past satisfaction into specifics: what specifically is great?
+A customer who says "everything is great" is not a VoC interview.
+Push past satisfaction into specifics: what specifically is great?
 What would make it a 10?
 What would need to go wrong for you to leave?

 Only interviewing happy customers.
 Your happiest customers confirm your assumptions.
 Your churned customers and lost deals challenge them.
 The insights that move messaging tend to come from the people who didn't stay.